 The Pickets can be divided into a southern half and a northern half.
-The panorama below—taken from the summit of Luna Peak in the Northern Pickets—captures the entire range, with the Southern Pickets on the left and Northern on the right.
+The panorama below—taken from the summit of Bacon Peak in the North Cascades—captures the entire range, with the Northern Pickets on the left and Southern on the right.
 The major summits in each range are listed in this section.

 A set of climbs has emerged as the "must do" list of the range.
 That said, almost any climb in the Pickets is worthy due to the challenge and sheer beauty of the area.

 There is no easy way into the Pickets.
 Nearly every approach into the Pickets involves its share of sweating, vegetable belaying, and cursing.
 But it is always worth the effort, and the difficult approaches and rugged terrain is part of what makes the Pickets so special.

 There are 7 main approach routes into the Pickets, numbered in the map above (note that there might be other ways besides these 7 routes to get into and out of the Pickets, these are just the ones that have been the most used over the years).
 These approach routes also serve as the exit routes.
 I have done 6 of them, as well as pioneered two other routes I wouldn't recommend unless you crave bushwhacking and treacherous wet cliffs.
 I'll do my best to give sufficient detail for the 7 main approaches, but for planning a trip into the Pickets, it would be foolhardy to go without Beckey's Cascade Alpine Guide Volume 3 or Tabor and Crowder's Routes and Rocks in the Mt.
 Challenger Quadrangle.
 There are many pages of detail on these approaches (and exits) into (and out of) the Picket Range.